-1. To determine how many patients accept referral to a formal lifestyle programme;

-2. To determine how many patients participate in a lifestyle-change intervention or initiate selfmanaged change;

-3. To investigate the uptake of lifestyle intervention in relation to subsequent behaviour change and impact on health-related quality of life, mood and social satisfaction;

-4. To estimate feasible eligibility, recruitment and refusal rates, and 3- and 6-months follow-up rates;5.
-To measure key outcome domains (that is, for completion rates, missing data, estimates, variances and 95% confidence intervals for the difference between the control and intervention groups) for patients including clinical indicators and patient-reported measures of social satisfaction; healthrelated quality of life; and mood;

-6. To synthesize data to inform the sample size of a definitive trial;

-7. To determine the acceptability (and factors influencing this) of financial incentives as a method to encourage behaviour change, their pricing and factors influencing this."[38]
+- 1. To determine how many patients accept referral to a formal lifestyle programme; - 2.
+To determine how many patients participate in a lifestyle-change intervention or initiate self-managed change; - 3.
+To investigate the uptake of lifestyle intervention in relation to subsequent behaviour change and impact on health-related quality of life, mood and social satisfaction: - 4.
+To estimate feasible eligibility, recruitment and refusal rates, and 3- and 6-months follow-up rates; - 5.
+To measure key outcome domains (that is, for completion rates, missing data, estimates, variances and 95% confidence intervals for the difference between the control and intervention groups) for patients including clinical indicators and patient-reported measures of social satisfaction; health-related quality of life; and mood; - 6.
+To synthesize data to inform the sample size of a definitive trial: - 7.
+To determine the acceptability (and factors influencing this) of financial incentives as a method to encourage behaviour change, their pricing and factors influencing this." - Explanation

-While many aspects of feasibility may be related to each other, an articulation of specific objectives enables the reader to understand the main areas of uncertainty to be addressed in the pilot trial and provides a working structure for presenting the methods and results in relation to these objectives.
+Although many aspects of feasibility may be related to each other, an articulation of specific objectives enables readers to understand the main areas of uncertainty to be addressed in the pilot trial and provides a working structure for presenting the methods and results in relation to these objectives.
 In addition, a comprehensive list of objectives enables other researchers to learn from and adopt similar approaches in their own studies.

-It may be beneficial to separate the objectives into primary objectives (often those on which decisions about progressing to a future definitive trial may be made) and secondary objectives, as in Example 1, where feasibility objectives are primary and questions related to patient-centred outcomes are treated as secondary.
-Because it is not always necessary to collect patient-centred outcome data, it is important to give the rationale for collecting such data.
-For example, the purpose may be to ensure that certain data can be collected, including from specific patient groups (e.g. the elderly as in Example 1), or to ensure that difficult to measure concepts such as lifestyle behaviour change can be assessed appropriately in the future definitive trial (Example 2).
-It may also be informative to state explicitly which objectives will be answered using quantitative methods and which using qualitative methods as in Example 2.
+It might be beneficial to separate the objectives into primary objectives (often those on which decisions about progressing to a future definitive RCT may be made) and secondary objectives, as in example 1, where feasibility objectives are primary and questions related to patient centred outcomes are treated as secondary.
+Because it is not always necessary to collect data on patient centred outcomes, it is important to give the rationale for collecting such data.
+For example, the purpose may be to ensure that certain data can be collected, including from specific patient groups (eg, elderly people, as in example 1), or to ensure that difficult-to-measure concepts such as lifestyle behaviour change can be assessed appropriately in the future definitive RCT (example 2).
+It might also be informative to state explicitly which objectives will be answered using quantitative methods and which using qualitative methods, as in example 2.

-In Example 2 the list of quantitative objectives are quite informative, but they are taken from the published study protocol.
+In example 2 the list of quantitative objectives are quite informative, but they are taken from the published study protocol.
 In the published pilot trial the objectives contained far less detail: "The Healthy Hospital Trial is a single-center, randomized controlled, 2-arm, parallel-group, unblinded feasibility trial that was conducted on 2 cardiology wards at the Leeds Teaching Hospitals Trust.
 Its primary aim was to explore the feasibility of individualized lifestyle referral assessment, estimate the rate of recruitment, and explore the feasibility of collecting the data and follow-up of participants to inform the sample size of a definitive trial.
 A secondary aim was to test the concept that an individually tailored assessment improves uptake of lifestyle change compared with usual assessment.
-The trial protocol has been published elsewhere."[39]
+The trial protocol has been published elsewhere."
 We recommend putting detailed individual objectives into the pilot trial report itself so that readers can more easily judge the extent to which these have been fulfilled by the study.